 (default in italics)

 |NotifySfbUsers||Bool||False or true||Indicates whether to show a banner in the Skype for Business client informing the user that Teams will soon replace Skype for Business.
-This cannot be true if Mode=TeamsOnly.
-This is the equivalent to Action=Notify.|
+This cannot be true if Mode=TeamsOnly.|

 Teams provides all relevant instances of TeamsUpgradePolicy via built-in, read-only policies.
 Therefore, only Get and Grant cmdlets are available.
 The built-in instances are listed below.